A structural optimization algorithm with stochastic forces and stresses: Algorithm Overview

 where $i$ denotes a component of the gradient (e.g. a combination of the atom number and the Cartesian direction in the case of interatomic forces), and $s_{i}\propto N_{s}^{-1/2}$ is the standard deviation, which can be reduced as the square-root of the number of effective samples $N_{s}$.
 The computational cost is typically proportional to $N_{s}$.

 Our algorithm consists of two key components.
-Inside each step of the optimization, we follow an update rule using the current $\tilde{\mathbf{F}}$, which is a fixed-step-size modification of the steepest descent method, called \textquotedblleft fixed-step steepest descent\textquotedblright{} (FSSD).
-Globally, the optimization process is divided into stages, each with a targeted statistical accuracy $s$ for $\vec{\varepsilon}$ (hence controlling the computational cost per gradient evaluation) and specific choice of step size, called a staged error-targeting (SET) workflow.
+Inside each step of the optimization, we follow an update rule using the current $\tilde{\mathbf{F}}$, which is a fixed-step-size modification of the gradient descent with momentum method \cite{Qian_momentum_1999,Rumelhart_momentum_1986}, which we will refer to as \textquotedblleft fixed-step steepest descent\textquotedblright{} (FSSD).
+Globally, the optimization process is divided into stages, each with a target statistical error $s$ for $\vec{\varepsilon}$ (hence controlling the computational cost per gradient evaluation) and specific choice of step size, called a staged error-targeting (SET) workflow.
 The SET is complemented by a self-averaging procedure within each stage which further accelerates convergence.
 We outline the two ingredients separately below, and provide analysis and discussions in the following sections.